Cybonto/violentUTF/docs/database/architecture-overview.md

 ## Executive Summary

 ViolentUTF employs a multi-database architecture designed to optimize performance, security, and scalability for AI red-teaming operations.
-The system uses PostgreSQL for identity management, SQLite for application data, DuckDB for user-specific configurations and PyRIT memory storage, and file-based storage for configurations and datasets.
+The system uses PostgreSQL for identity management, SQLite for application data and PyRIT memory storage, and file-based storage for configurations and datasets.

+**Migration Update (Oct 2025)**: As of PyRIT v0.10.0+, ViolentUTF has migrated from DuckDB to SQLite for PyRIT memory storage, aligning with upstream PyRIT architectural changes.
+See [ADR-003](../adr/003-sqlite-alignment-strategy.md) for details.

 ## Database Architecture Design Principles

 ### 1. **Separation of Concerns**
 - **Identity Data**: PostgreSQL handles all authentication and authorization data
 - **Application Data**: SQLite manages shared application state and system configuration
-- **User Data**: DuckDB provides isolated, user-specific storage for configurations and test data
+- **PyRIT Memory**: SQLite provides isolated, user-specific storage for conversation history and embeddings
 - **File Storage**: File system handles static configurations, datasets, and reports

 ### 2. **Security by Design**
-- User isolation through separate DuckDB instances per user
+- User isolation through separate SQLite database files per user
 - Hash-based database naming to prevent enumeration attacks
 - JWT-based authentication for all database access
 - No direct database access from external clients

 ### 3. **Performance Optimization**
-- DuckDB for analytics workloads and large dataset processing
+- SQLite for conversational workloads and PyRIT memory operations
 - SQLite for lightweight, transactional operations
 - PostgreSQL for complex identity relationships
 - File system for static content delivery